-17. SANCTIONS:
+SANCTIONS: 16.

-All parties and counsel must strictly comply with this order.
+All parties and counsel must comply with this order.
 Failure of counsel or a party to fully and completely comply with this order may result in the imposition of sanctions including, but not limited to, cancellation of the trial date with costs assessed to the offending party, the striking of pleadings, the entry of default, or dismissal of this action.

-DONE AND ORDERED in chambers at Bay County, Panama City, Florida on this day of October, 2006.
+DONE AND ORDERED in chambers at Bay County, Panama City, Florida on this tenun, 2010.